saintsjd/saintsjd.github.io/_posts/2014-05-12-run-vendored-binaries-on-heroku.md

 ### Note on Installing libgeos PHP bindings on Heroku

 Seems that Heroku needs php shared objects in the folder ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212```.
-If you compile with libgeos php bindings make sure you grab the geos.so file from this folder and include it in your vendored binary zip file under the same file path.
+If you compile with libgeos php bindings make sure you grab the ```.libs/geos.so``` file and include it in your vendored binary zip file under the ```.heroku/php/lib/php/extensions/no-debug-non-zts-20121212`` file path.

 ### Links that helped me figure all of this out: